tatecarson/LSU-PDM-Spring-2018/Week_3_T/readme.md

 `	filter = new Tone.Filter(100, "highpass").toMaster()`

+[Here](https://www.youtube.com/watch?v=rkwS6vigSyE) is a good intro video if you want more explanation.

 ### Modulate sounds with modulators / LFOs

-TODO: what is an LFO again?

 Filters cannot be used to modulate sounds, they are used to change the timbre of sounds.
-Modulators can modulate filters.
+Modulators can modulate filters, but also can modulate any other parameter.
 The modulators we have used so far are envelopes and LFOs.

 LFOs modulate parameters but do not connect directly to other oscillators.
 Here's an example of an LFO modulating the frequency of a filter: